melanibe/brain_project/README.md

 ### Cross-validation utils
 The file `CV_utils.py`  defines all the customized cross validations procedure decribed in the experiments section of the report.

 * Class `UpsampleStratifiedKFold` customizes the standard `StratifiedKFold` class available in sklearn in order to add the possiblity to perfrom upsampling on each training fold.
 It implements the procedure detailed in the report.
+It contains a `init` method a `get_n_splits` method (gets the number of splits) and a `split` method the split method yields a index iterator with train and test indices for each fold in the CV (cf. `StratifiedKFold` class of sklearn package).

-Both custom cross-validation function take the same input arguments.
-BLABLA to complete.
+Both custom cross-validation functions take the same input arguments.
 * Function `AcrossSubjectCV` runs the across-subject cross-validation experiment of the report.
 It splits the dataset such that one subject is one fold.
 Then it runs the cross-validation saving the results to a logger file.
-It also returns         results (a dataframe containing the results averaged over all folds), metrics (a dataframe containing the results per fold), confusion (a list of confusion matrix for each fold), conf_perc (a list of percentage confusion matrix for each fold).
+    - Args:
+        * estimator: estimator object (child of BaseEstimator) to use
+        * logger: logger object to print the results to.
+        * subject_list: list of str with the subject names to include in the CV.
+For standard across-subject CV use the list of all the subjects.
+        * mat: type of aggregation for the feature matrix preprocessing.
+Can choose between 'std' (i.e. standard frequency band aggregation) or 'one' (i.e. single frequency band aggregation).
+ATTENTION: if your estimator is GCN_estimator you can only use 'std' as feature matrix.
+You can not use the original matrices without processing (saved in 'all' folder) as they are saved as a 3-dimensional array [nobs, 4095,50], if you want to run classification experiments on the original matrices you have to reshape them.
+        * upsample: whether to use upsampling or not.
+     - Returns:
+       * results: dataframe containing the results averaged over all folds
+       * metrics: dataframe containing the results per fold
+       * confusion: list of confusion matrix per fold
+       * conf_perc: list of percentage confusion matrix per fold

 * Function `WithinOneSubjectCV` implements custom within subject CV.
 Returns the same type of arguments as the previous function.
-Takes a list of subject as arguments: if one subject is specified it performs within-one-single subject cross validation (first setting in the report).
+It takes the same arguments as the previous function.
+In particular, it takes a list of subject as arguments: if one subject is specified it performs within-one-single subject cross validation (first setting in the report).
 If a list of all the subjects is passed to the function it performs within-all-subject cross-validation.

 ### Running the experiments